Gandi/gandi-vm-config/README.md

 User or application will be able to access directly the content of the virtual disk.
 After a long amount of time without access, the virtual disk is automaticaly umounted.

 To disable the autofs automatic handling:
- - edit /etc/auto.master.d/gandi.autofs and comment (add '#') at the beginning of line containing "/srv	/etc/auto.gandi".
+ - edit /etc/auto.master.d/gandi.autofs and comment (add '#') at the beginning of line containing "/srv	/etc/auto.gandi",
+ - then restart autofs with the command 'service autofs restart'.

+To activate automounting in *another mountpoint*:
+ - edit /etc/auto.master.d/gandi.autofs and change /srv at the beginning of the only line in the file to your chosen mount point,
- - then restart autofs with the command 'service autofs restart'
+ - then restart autofs with the command 'service autofs restart'.

+**Note**: the `CONFIG_DISK_ROOT` variable in `/etc/{default,sysconfig}/gandi` is not used by the autofs setup as auto.master files cannot have dynamic content for configuration.

 ## CONFIGURATION